-Tapioca, or modified food starch, offers more freezing stability than flour and cornstarch.
+Tapioca or modified food starch offer more stability in freezing compared to flour and cornstarch.

 Freeze filling in a foil-lined pie pan.
-After the filling freezes, fold the excess foil edges over it and remove it from the pan.
-Place the foil-wrapped, frozen filling in a plastic freezer bag and return it to the freezer.
+After the filling freezes, fold excess foil edges over the filling and remove it from the pan.
+Place the foil-wrapped, frozen filling in a plastic freezer bag, and return it to the freezer.
 The pie pan is then free for other uses.

-To use frozen filling, remove the foil and place the pan-shaped frozen filling into a pastry-lined pan.
+To use frozen filling, remove foil and place the panshaped frozen filling into a pastry-lined pan.
 Bake as usual.
 Allow an additional 20 to 25 minutes of baking time for the fruit to heat through.